tuxsisir/tuxchirpy/_tabs/about.md

 utilizing Agile methodologies for optimal project success.

 **Looking for opportunities as Software Engineer / Developer, Web Developer, Full Stack Developer in Vancouver Area.**

-Visit my [Linkedin](https://www.linkedin.com/in/sisir-ghimire-chettri) profile to learn more about my work experiences and education.